bkocis/bkocis.github.io/_posts/2019-09-02-Udacity-ND-summary.md

 thumbnail: "/assets/1200px-Kernel_Machine.svg.png"
 ---

-This post is the summary of my Udacity Nano-degrees (ND).
+In this post a summary of my Udacity Nano-degrees (ND) github repositories is listed.
+They contain the submitted and accepted project code.

-I started my first ND in march of 2019, with the Deep Learning ND.
+I started my first ND in march of 2019, with the Deep Learning ND (DLND).
+It took me 4 months to complete 5 coding projects.
+Immediatelly after graduation from the DLND I started the next one, the Computer Vision ND (CVND).

 Here are my uploaded projects: